audrey934/isomo-assessment-audrey/README.md

 - Which learners are actively engaging with the Typing and Quill learning platforms
 - Are the learners with the most engagement also the ones showing up in assessment records,  or are there gaps?

+---

-- LLM Used:isomo-assessment-Claude + Codex
+-LLM Used:isomo-assessment-Claude + Codex

 ## Repository structure
 | Folder | Contents |